 Results 2022

-In the spring of 2022, Sonny Harnam did the data analysis of the full 2021 data set.
+In the spring of 2022, Sonny Harnam conducted the data analysis of the entire dataset from 2021.
 He compared the DMR data with the radar data from the KNMI.
-The infographic with the summary of the results is still in development, but you can read the full research report here.
+You can read the full research report here.

 -